For some courses you may need to complete a Disclosure and Barring Service (DBS) check when you apply.

-Once you have firmly accepted an offer of a place from York St John University, you will receive a link to complete the relevant DBS check.
-You cannot apply for an enhanced DBS check by yourself, you have to wait to receive the link from us.
+Once you have firmly accepted an offer of a place from York St John University, you will receive details from our Admissions team on how to complete the relevant DBS check.
+You cannot apply for this by yourself, you must wait for us to provide this.

-- DDC will advise us when your certificate has been issued and if you have any previous offences.
+Once your checks are complete, you will get your DBS certificate by post.
+DDC will let us know when your certificate has been issued and if you have any previous offences.
 Without these details we will not be able to make your offer unconditional.